Kittiwakes upon the Tyne

 during 2022 season

-CONCLUSION: Anti-bird netting, spikes and avi-shock do not stop Kittiwakes nesting.
+CONCLUSION: Anti-bird netting, spikes and Avi-shock do not stop Kittiwakes nesting.
 The anti-bird spikes, were proven to be HARMFUL to the Guildhall colony of Kittiwakes during the 2021 season.
 The spikes do however, help keep the nest in place, so have the opposite effect of what they were intended for.
 The anti-bird spikes are therefore pointless!

-Kittiwakes from the Guildhall colony amongst Anti-bird spikes – Spring 2022
+Kittiwakes from the Guildhall colony amongst Anti-bird spikes – Spring 2022 by Paul Buskin

 2023 Season